t41372/Open-LLM-VTuber/README.md

 Currently supported LLM backend
 - Ollama
-- Any OpenAI-API-compatible backend, such as Groq, LM Studio, OpenAI, and more. (only works if you turn off Rag and launch the program using `launch.py`)
+- Any OpenAI-API-compatible backend, such as Groq, LM Studio, OpenAI, and more.
 - MemGPT (setup required)

 Currently supported Speech recognition backend
 - [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) (Local)
 - [Azure Speech Recognition](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) (API Key required)
+- The microphone will be listening in the terminal by default.
+You can change the settings in the `conf.yaml` to move the microphone (and vad) to the browser (at the cost of latency, for now).
+Microphone listening in the terminal means the program can't hear you if you open the Live2D front-end website on a different device or run this project inside a VM or docker.
+Set `MIC_IN_BROWSER` to `True` in this case.

 Currently supported Text to Speech backend
 - [py3-tts](https://github.com/thevickypedia/py3-tts) (Local, it uses your system's default TTS engine)